loeppenberg/stall-colour-picker/README.md

 Current features:
 - Set Colours for all Stalls
 - Toggle the "Use Random Colour" Flag for all Stalls.
+- Enable Auto Colour Update for all Stalls

 This plugin and readme is deeply inspired by other peoples existing plugins.
 This couldn't exist without them, so thank you, Gymnasiast and others.